 - Retaliation/punishment for expressing or reporting inadequate prison facilities or treatment

 Abuse doesn’t just include the intentional and wrongful acts of prison guards and other personnel.
 It may also encompass negligence, such as allowing dangerous conditions to fester or turning a blind eye to known problems.
 Because inmates are confined to the constant supervision of the prison, they necessarily rely on corrections officials for their well-being.
-It’s not acceptable for those officials to disregard their duty to keep inmates safe.
+It’s not acceptable for those officials to disregard their duty to keep inmates safe, as a form of police misconduct.

 The Prison System in Florida